LordDemonos/Quarm.Guide/README.md

 1. 2.1 version of TAKP was recommended back in October and I've stuck with it.
 2. Secrets's experimental .dll from zeal-discussions.
 3. Excluded TAKP folder from antivirus scanning.
-4. Always running latest Zeal unless it contains a specific bug I want to avoid.
+4. Always running the latest Zeal unless it contains a specific bug I want to avoid.
 Always keep previous versions backed up.
 5. dgVoodoo fix
 6. Running program as Administrator.
-7. Also running several muted sound files, EQ Basic 1.1, KaichoFX Spell Effcts, and the game looks absolutely amazing!
+7. Also running several muted sound files, EQ Basic 1.1, KaichoFX Spell Effects, and the game looks absolutely amazing!

 If you ask me, the first 3 are the biggest contributors to stability.
 Hopefully we can lessen these crashes and work towards fixing the rest over time.